Seeking Truth, Building Community, and Promoting Justice

 If you are seeking an open and welcoming religious environment, please visit us and share in our fellowship.

-On the first and third Sundays of each month from September to May, a Children’s Religious Education (CRE) experience, based on UU Principles, is offered for children and youth ages 5 – 16.
-Recent topics have included: Democracy for Dinosaurs, Insects, A Creative Expression of Thankfulness, Bullying, Beekeeping, Meditation and Racism.
+On two select Sundays of each month from September to May, a Children’s Religious Education (CRE) experience, based on UU Principles, is offered for children and youth ages 5 – 16.
+Recent topics have included: Cultivating Compassion, Building Belonging, Nurturing Gratitude, Choosing Hope, and Meditation.
+Occasionally we go on a Sunday field trip, and last year we attended a Catholic Mass and visited a Hindu Temple.

 A “CRE Corner” in the Sanctuary has quiet games and activities for youngsters to enjoy during the other Sundays of the month.
-“Time for Children” story time is offered early in the service and a nursery is available for infants and toddlers.
+“Time for Children” story time is offered early in most services and a nursery is available for infants and toddlers.

 https://zoom.us/j/94624979280?pwd=cGxaRDZrMnROdkhvcnhRVzhSTUoyQT09